Steve Jobs: Family

 Jobs only contacted Schieble after Clara died in early 1986 and after he received permission from his father, Paul.
 In addition, out of respect for Paul, he asked the media not to report on his search.
 Jobs stated that he was motivated to find his birth mother out of both curiosity and a need "to see if she was okay and to thank her, because I'm glad I didn't end up as an abortion.
 She was twenty-three and she went through a lot to have me."
-Schieble was emotional during their first meeting (though she wasn't familiar with the history of Apple or Jobs's role in it) and told him that she had been pressured into signing the adoption papers.
+Schieble was emotional during their first meeting (though she was not familiar with the history of Apple or Jobs's role in it) and told him that she had been pressured into signing the adoption papers.
 She said that she regretted giving him up and repeatedly apologized to him for it.
-Jobs and Schieble would develop a friendly relationship throughout the rest of his life and would spend Christmas together.
+Jobs and Schieble developed a friendly relationship throughout the rest of his life and spent Christmas together.

 During this first visit, Schieble told Jobs that he had a sister, Mona, who was not aware that she had a brother.
 Schieble then arranged for them to meet in New York where Mona worked.
-Her first impression of Jobs was that "he was totally straightforward and lovely, just a normal and sweet guy."
+Her first impression of Jobs was that "he was totally straightforward and lovely, just a normal and sweet guy".
 Simpson and Jobs then went for a long walk to get to know each other.
 Jobs later told his biographer that "Mona was not completely thrilled at first to have me in her life and have her mother so emotionally affectionate toward me ...
 As we got to know each other, we became really good friends, and she is my family.
 I don't know what I'd do without her.
 I can't imagine a better sister.
 My adopted sister, Patty, and I were never close."

 Jobs then learned his family history.
 Six months after he was given up for adoption, Schieble's father died, she wed Jandali, and they had a daughter, Mona.
 Jandali states that after finishing his PhD he returned to Syria to work, and then Schieble left him.
 They divorced in 1962 and he said then he lost contact with Mona for a time: